Where are they now? The 29 Chelsea players sent on loan to Vitesse

 But the midfielder failed to live up to his potential and was released by the Blues after returning from his loan spell at Vitesse in 2015.

-He spent four injury-hit years at Brentford before joining Birmingham City on a free transfer in 2019, only for more fitness issues to limit him to just 10 appearances this season.
+He spent four injury-hit years at Brentford before joining Birmingham City on a free transfer in 2019, only for more fitness issues to restrict his minutes.
+He’s now at MK Dons and finally featuring regularly once again.

 Pantic’s loan move to Vitesse in 2015-16 didn’t quite go to plan as he made just 11 appearances and was suspended by the club late in the campaign after alleging they were anti-Serbian.